 When a phone line has a linear response like the example on the left or a smooth response like the example in the middle, impedance can be easily matched by the active hybrid system.
 Responses like the one on the right present more of a challenge and may not perform as well.

 Another factor presented in today's mixed world of analog and digital telephony is drifting of the time-base on the phone line.
 Today, many of the POTS lines provided are not analog at their origin.
 Instead, they are digital (commonly SIP or VoIP) connections converted to analog POTS by some kind of device, be it a central office switching system or a locally installed ATA or similar device.
 These devices can often use buffering on the digital connection.
 Buffering did not exist in the POTS world and is fine as long as the amount of time that the buffer delays is consistent throughout the call.

-This, along with impedance matching issues will cause poor trans-hybrid loss in a digital hybrid system such as those designed by Telos.
+Unpredictable time shifts and impedance matching issues will cause poor trans-hybrid loss in a digital hybrid system.
 Unfortunately, there has never been a way to correct this with a hybrid.
 It's also important to remember what is going on with the audio on the phone line.
 While using an out-of-phase and time-aligned signal is a perfectly acceptable way to reject unwanted audio from the phone line, it's never perfect.
 The phone company's design goal when producing a hybrid is to get an average of about 12dB rejection, with 6dB on the most difficult lines.
-These numbers are not really that good and Telos has been able to exceed these expectations in all cases.
-However since digital telephony has separate paths for send and receive, the only way to get perfect send and receive audio with no crosstalk is to move away from POTS technology altogether and implement a phone system that works with SIP or VoIP natively.
+These numbers are not really that good, and Telos has been able to exceed these expectations in all cases.
+However, since digital telephony has separate paths for send and receive, the only way to get perfect send and receive audio with no crosstalk is to move away from POTS technology altogether and implement a phone system that works with SIP or VoIP natively.